• Skip to primary navigation

 Andhra Fish Fry Recipe (Chepa Vepudu)

-• close-up of mangalorean rava fish fry served on a green plate.
+• mangalorean rava fish fry served on a green plate.

 Recipe Card

-Fish Masala Fry is made with fish fillets coated with spicy marinade and fried on a tawa or pan to crispy perfection.
-This spicy fish fry recipe is from Mangalorean cuisine.
+Fish Masala Fry is a spicy Mangalorean tawa fish fry made with fresh fish fillets coated in homemade masala and shallow-fried until crisp.
+This spicy tawa fish fry, also known as Anjal Masala Fry, is from Mangalorean cuisine.
 Serve it as a side dish with dal and rice.

 5 from 1 vote